 One of our volunteers has been cataloguing a large number of newspaper clippings that came to the Society with records of the local American Legion.
 It turns out that among the clippings was the story of the fate of the World War I cannon.

-The American Legion materials include two letters that had been printed in a newspaper, one dated December 19, 1942.
-The letters indicate that the cannon was taken as part of the nationwide scrap metal drive that year.
+The American Legion materials include an article and two letters that were printed in an unknown newspaper, one dated December 19, 1942.
+Thanks to these clippings, we now know that the cannon was taken as part of the nationwide scrap metal drive in 1942.
 War production was gearing up, and citizens were urged to contribute not only metal but paper, rags, rubber, phonograph records, and even used fat to counteract shortages in military supplies.
 Along with school, church, and veterans’ groups, an Acton Scrappers Club was formed to collect material.
 Acton had a “scrap heap” at Kelley’s Corner.
 However, the World War I cannon went farther away.
 The article entitled “ACTON DONATES WORLD WAR GUN,” announced on November 12 (no year) that the nearby town of Acton had contributed a 7,420 pound cannon to the salvage drive conducted at Fort Devens.
 Fort supply officer Colonel Thomas Mahoney sent a “powerful ordnance wrecker” to Acton to pick up the gun which was dismantled and added to the Fort’s “immense scrap stockpile.”

 The writers of the letters in our collection were veterans and were certainly in favor of aiding the war effort.
 One of the writers was Herbert Leusher, Commander of the American Legion.
 He wrote that members of the Legion were busy gathering scrap metal themselves.
 However, they were upset that they had not been informed about plans to scrap the cannon that was, to them, a memorial.
 Legion members had been instrumental in bringing it to the town.
 Leusher said that “gladly would my organization have given its consent for the removal of the cannon but I would have called it a common decency to have been notified.”
 Someone in the town must have been involved in arranging the removal; it was presumably that person or people with whom the American Legion members were unhappy.